mwvgroup/Pitt-Google-Broker/docs/source/broker/run-a-broker-instance/run-broker.rst

 Start-up scripts are configured during broker setup.
 They are stored in the ``broker_files`` Cloud Storage bucket, and the address is added to the instance's metadata using the key ``startup-script-url``.
+To start a VM without triggering the start-up script, unset the startup script url.
-See :ref:`View and Access Resources: Compute Engine VMs <broker/run-a-broker-instance/view-resources:Compute Engine VMs>`
+See :ref:`View and Access Resources: Compute Engine VMs <broker/run-a-broker-instance/view-resources:Compute Engine VMs>`.

 Components running on Cloud Functions or Cloud Run are always on, listening for alerts.